 How Growth Rates Impact P/E Ratios

-It's great to see that Green Brick Partners grew EPS by 14% in the last year.
-And earnings per share have improved by 34% annually, over the last three years.
-With that performance, you might expect an above average P/E ratio.
-But earnings per share are down 19% per year over the last five years.
+Green Brick Partners increased earnings per share by an impressive 17% over the last twelve months.
+And earnings per share have improved by 31% annually, over the last three years.
+So one might expect an above average P/E ratio.
+In contrast, EPS has decreased by 12%, annually, over 5 years.

-The Bottom Line On Green Brick Partners's P/E Ratio
+The Verdict On Green Brick Partners's P/E Ratio